nsmofficial/Twilio-AI-Call-Router/README.md

 ## Project Overview

-Alright, so this thing is basically a dashboard I whipped up to simulate an AI-powered call center IVR.
+This project is a dashboard I whipped up to simulate an AI-powered call center IVR.
 The main idea was for me to test how an AI would handle the initial part of a call – you know, grabbing the caller's name and age, and then figuring out if that info is good enough to pass them to a human.

 I used Next.js for the frontend, mostly because it's quick to get stuff up and running, and server components are pretty neat for this kind of dashboard.
 For the UI, it's all ShadCN components with Tailwind CSS, so it looks decent without a ton of custom styling work on my part.